Abram-MrRight/mediConnect/README.md

 database/migrations – Database migration files for schema setup

-## Contributing
-Thank you for your interest in contributing to MediConnect!
-Please follow the branch protection rules and ensure code is well-documented.
-For detailed contribution guidelines, see the Laravel documentation.

  ## Security Vulnerabilities
 If you discover a security vulnerability, please report it to the project maintainers.